 You can create a server in three ways.

 - The usual way to create a server is from the ‘Add Server Wizard’ button on the Infrastructure panel.

 - You can also create a new server whilst defining a Project Target, see 2.1 below for details.

 - You can create a new server from an existing server by clicking the icon in the on the infrastructure list panel corresponding to the server you want to copy from.

 1.2 Transport Tab

 The Transport tab lets you define the transport to use to connect to the target host(s) for this definition.
-At the moment this can be either SSH or Agent.
+At the moment this can be either SSH or Agent using the inbuilt plugins

 You can also select a preconfigured ‘Transport Resource’ from the drop-down menu to use a configuration already defined in a resource library.

 1.3 Cloud Tab